Transforming Learning Spaces: The Evolution of Classroom Centres in 2026

 - Experiment Lab: Simple, safe experiments with clear instructions and materials.

-- Life Science Center: Observing plants, small creatures (like ants or fish), or models of the human body.
+- Life Science Centre: Observing plants, small creatures (like ants or fish), or models of the human body.

 Providing opportunities for creative expression and fine motor skill development.